-- removal of directors for cause only; - ability of our Board of Directors to authorize the issuance of preferred stock in series without stockholder approval; - two-thirds stockholder vote requirement to approve specified business combinations, which include a sale of substantially all of our assets; - vesting of exclusive authority in our Board of Directors to determine the size of the board (subject to limited exceptions) and to fill vacancies; - advance notice requirements for stockholder proposals and nominations for election to our Board of Directors; and prohibitions on our stockholders from acting by written consent and limitations on calling special meetings.
+- ability of our Board of Directors to authorize the issuance of preferred stock in series without stockholder approval; - vesting of exclusive authority in our Board of Directors to determine the size of the board (subject to limited exceptions) and to fill vacancies; - advance notice requirements for stockholder proposals and nominations for election to our Board of Directors; and - prohibitions on our stockholders from acting by written consent.

-Changes in tax laws could increase our worldwide tax rate and materially affect our results of operations
+Changes in tax laws could increase our worldwide tax rate and materially affect our results of operations.

-Many international legislative and regulatory bodies have proposed legislation and begun investigations of the tax practices of multinational companies and, in the European Union (EU), the tax policies of certain EU member states.
-One of these efforts has been led by the OECD, an international association of 34 countries including the United States, which has finalized recommendations to revise corporate tax, transfer pricing, and tax treaty provisions in member countries.
+Many international legislative and regulatory bodies have proposed and/or enacted legislation and begun investigations of the tax practices of multinational companies and, in the European Union (EU), the tax policies of certain EU member states.
 Since 2013, the European Commission (EC) has been investigating tax rulings granted by tax authorities in a number of EU member states with respect to specific multinational corporations to determine whether such rulings comply with EU rules on state aid, as well as more recent investigations of the tax regimes of certain EU member states.
 If the EC determines that a tax ruling or tax regime violates the state aid restrictions, the tax authorities of the affected EU member state may be required to collect back taxes for the period of time covered by the ruling.
-In late 2015 and 2016, the EC declared that tax rulings by tax authorities in Luxembourg, the Netherlands, Belgium and Ireland did not comply with the EU state aid restrictions.
-Due to the large scale of our U.S. and international business activities, many of these proposed changes to the taxation of our activities, if enacted, could increase our worldwide effective tax rate and harm results of operations.
+Due to the large scale of our U.S. and international business activities, many of these proposed and enacted changes to the taxation of our activities could increase our worldwide effective tax rate and harm results of operations.
+Tax changes including limitations on the ability to defer U.S. taxation on earnings outside of the U.S. could increase our worldwide effective tax rate and harm results of operations.